mascotte-scripts/cache/README.md

 `exports.cache:requestCache().PlayerPed`

-**Make sure that the resource name doesn't have a hyphen in the name (the - symbol) or it'll return an error of:**
+**Make sure that the resource name of this resource doesn't have a hyphen in the name (the - symbol) or it'll return an error of:**

   `attempt to index a nil value (global 'cache')`